 I often get asked what tools I use on a day to day basis outside of UX.
 On this page I share with you an personal list of the tools I absolutely cannot live without.
 Feel free to comment with your own suggestions.
 Alas, here’s my toolkit:

-Copy has a robust app for both iOS and Android, and its transfer speeds are awesome.
+Sync.com works across all major platforms (iOS, Android, Windows, Mac) and its transfer speeds are awesome.
 I use it to store a ton of my own projects, the entire Google Fonts directory, and big tutorial video files.

-Here is my Copy referral link if you want to get 5GB more space.
+Here is my Sync.com referral link if you want an extra gig of storage (that’s 6GB free to start with).

-Reminder: you do have to finish the whole sign up process (confirm email, sign up account, and install Copy on your computer or mobile) in order to get this free extra 5GB.
+Reminder: you do have to finish the whole sign up process (confirm email, sign up account, and install Sync on your computer or mobile) in order to get this free extra 1gb.

 If you’re still entering passwords by memory, for each different site…you are literally wasting hours (days?) each year.
 Forgetting and figuring out passwords is a pain in the ass.
 Over 3 years ago, I discovered LastPass and have been using it ever since to automatically fill out the sign-up fields of any site I want.